mezcalhead/covid-19-tools/README.md

-# covid-19-tracker
-COVID-19 Tracker at County Level
+<h2>COVID-19 Tracker at County Level Project</h2>

-The goal of this project is to unify the reporting of the 52 'states' (counting DC and PR) into a structured unified view at the county level.
+The goal of this project is to unify the reporting of the 52 'states' (counting DC and PR) into a structured unified and public view at the county level, as this is sorely needed during this crisis.
 At a future time, zip code (ZCTA) could be addressed.

-For speed and simplicity, the project will utilize an AirTable (www.airtable.com) repository that has been created and sponsored by <b>Culmen International</b> (www.culmen.com).
-Registered developers will inject data into the airtable repository using the AirTable API, by contacting <b>mark.dumas@culmen.com</b>.
+For speed and simplicity, the project will utilize an <b>AirTable</b> (www.airtable.com) repository that has been created and sponsored by <b>Culmen International</b> (www.culmen.com).
+Registered developers will inject data into the airtable repo using the AirTable API.
+To register, please contact <b>mark.dumas@culmen.com</b> and your assignment can be coordinated and your AirTable API key granted.

 Public access will be via this link: <b>https://airtable.com/shrdzCswX95pa42qb</b>

+Developers are welcome to add publishing and visualization scripts.
+The primary language is requested to be Python v3.

+<h2>Primary Table: 'Log'</h2>

 The format of the primary table will be: